x-axis/heiswayi.github.io/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 Composer version 1.0-dev (a54f84f05f915c6d42bed94de0cdcb4406a4707b) 2015-10-13 13:09:04
 ```

 That's it!
-You now have a fully functional WAMP server with Composer that runs as a service and doesn't depend on any user (accessible even if no one is logged in).
-If you set up for production instead development, you need to read carefully their notes, check for the firewall and consult with expert in order to maximize the security and performance.
+You now have a fully functional WAMP server (with Composer) that runs as a service and doesn't depend on any user (accessible even if no one is logged in).
+If you set up for production instead development, you might need to read carefully their notes or instruction manual, configure your firewall properly and try to consult with expert in order to maximize the security and performance.